Kids are picky. Kids are easily amused. Kids get bored fast. It's a tough but rewarding market to be involved in.

 Adults reading children's books?
 That is so unrefined.
 You can't be caught in public reading things for kiddies, and reading them at home is just shameful.
 Besides, aren't these books dumbed down for children?
 Reading one might make people question your intelligence level.

 Even if these thoughts aren't often voiced, plenty of people avoid things targeted at children because they are mature adults and such things would not interest them.

 While I'm not suggesting adults embrace every aspect of the child-targeted media – some of those preschool shows are frankly traumatic and parents have my pity – children's books are an example of fantastic reading opportunities that are often missed.

-What plenty of people fail to realize is that - apart from any rare case scenarios - these books may be written for children but they are not written by children.
+What plenty of people fail to realize is, that – apart from rare case scenarios – these books may be written for children but they are not written by children.
 They are written by grown-up-type people with the capacity to write a novel.
 Oh yeah, top that.

 Exactly what age-range are we talking about?